 An executive session was held on February 7, 2024 from 12:22 p.m.- 12:45 p.m. regarding a police personnel matter.

 Marianne Kreisher addressed Council regarding the zoning overhaul and the recent changes to the zoning map to include the AGAPE property in the B-C district.
 When AGAPE bought the property on Railroad Street, they were aware that homeless shelters were not a permitted use in the I-P district.
 Ms. Kreisher outlined the availability of three zoning districts (B-C, C-R and C-W) that allow homeless shelters each with a capacity of 48 to 60 beds prior to beginning of the zoning overhaul.
-Fall of 2023 AGAPE came before the CommD committee requesting the zoning map be changed to include the AGAPE property in the B-C district.
-Ms. Kreisher stated that after reviewing RTK requests of agendas and minutes, no motion or vote was ever taken for this change.
+In the Fall of 2023 AGAPE came before the Community & Economic Development Committee requesting the zoning map be changed to include the AGAPE property in the B-C district.
+Ms. Kreisher stated that after reviewing the RTK requests of agendas and minutes, no motion or vote was ever taken for this change.
 However, the current draft of the zoning map shows that the district delineation line was moved to include the AGAPE property in the B-C district.

 APPROVAL OF THE COUNCIL MINUTES FROM THE JANUARY 22, 2024 MEETING.

-On a motion by T. Bell, seconded by J. Garman, and voted on unanimously, Council approved the minutes from the January 22, 2024 meeting with no corrections or additions.
+On a motion by T. Bell, seconded by J. Garman, and voted on unanimously, Council approved the minutes from the January 22, 2024 meeting with one correction.

 APPROVAL TO AMEND CHAPTER 8 OF THE CODE OF ORDINANCES OF THE TOWN OF BLOOMSBURG TO ADD THE SECTION OF STATUTORY AUTHORIZATION.